microsoft/debug-adapter-protocol/specification.md

   body?: {
     /**
      * A debug adapter may set `restart` to true (or to an arbitrary object) to
-     * request that the front end restarts the session.
+     * request that the client restarts the session.
      * The value is not interpreted by the client and passed unmodified as an
      * attribute `__restart` to the `launch` and `attach` requests.
      */